-Assessment and feedback have been employed by vaccination programs in order to assess and improve vaccination practices and coverage rates, for example:
+Assessment and feedback have been used by vaccination programs in order to assess and improve vaccination practices and coverage rates, for example:

-- In 1986, the Georgia Department of Public Health implemented a statewide program that consisted of annual Assessments of immunization records at its public health clinics.
+- In 1986, the Georgia Department of Public Health implemented a statewide program that consisted of annual assessments of immunization records at its public health clinics.
 Information was fed back to clinic providers and their staff who, in turn, developed their own solutions to improve coverage.
 Incentives included rank order listings of clinics by coverage level, awards for sites with the highest levels, and presentations by successful clinics at annual immunization meetings.
 Other successful strategies included conducting reminder/recall phone activities and providing performance Feedback (eXchange) to nursing staff.
-As a result of these efforts, immunization coverage levels in Georgia public clinics increased from 40% to 91% between 1986 and 2001. - In 1996, the CDC's ACIP recommended assessment and feedback be conducted at all provider offices.

-- In 1999, the National Vaccine Advisory Committee (NVAC) recommended assessment and feedback should be used to have vaccination coverage levels assessed annually in both public and private settings. - In 2008, the Task Force on Community Preventive Services updated its original 1999 literature review on the topic and reaffirmed its earlier recommendation to use an assessment and feedback approach.
+As a result of these efforts, immunization coverage levels in Georgia public clinics increased from 40% to 91% between 1986 and 2001.
+This intervention has become a national model program to improve immunization rates. - In 1996, the CDC's ACIP recommended assessment and feedback be conducted at all provider offices. - In 1999, the National Vaccine Advisory Committee (NVAC) recommended assessment and feedback should be used to have vaccination coverage levels assessed annually in both public and private settings.
+In 2008, the Task Force on Community Preventive Services updated its original 1999 literature review on the topic and reaffirmed its earlier recommendation to use an assessment and feedback approach.
 In addition, the task force recommended assessment and feedback because of its effectiveness in improving vaccination rates in adults and children when used alone or with additional components, such as incentives.
 This same endorsement is cited in CDC's ACIP 2011 General Recommendations.